Charl-AI/dotfiles/README.md

 # dotfiles

 Dotfiles for my custom settings and an install script for installing them.
-I am also shamelessly copying the Docker idea from: https://github.com/jwblangley/dotfiles for developing this repo.
+Not much special going on here, one nice feature is that a vscode devcontainer is included.
+This allows us to use a container as a sandbox for trying out changes.
+One nice feature of devcontainers is that they automatically look for dotfiles repositories and run the `install.sh` file, so building the container allows us to test these configs.

 ## Installation